Kong/kongponents/docs/components/select.md

 <KSelect :items="items" />
 ```

-The `select` style displays the selected item in the textbox and also displays a chevron.
-There is no way to clear the selection once it is made.
+The `select` style displays the selected item in the text box and also displays a chevron.
+To allow deselecting the item, you need to
+set the `clearable` prop to `true`.
+See [clearable](#clearable) for an example.

 <div>
   <KSelect appearance="select" :items="deepClone(defaultItems)" />